 Did you know that a trucking company can be held liable for a truck accident if it was negligent in the hiring or training of its truck drivers?
 Of course, trucking companies cannot always be held liable for negligent or inadequate hiring and training, but with the help of a Los Angeles trucking accident attorney by your side, you may be able to establish a trucking company’s fault after evaluating all facts in your particular case.

-The truth is that the vast majority of victims of truck accidents neglect the importance of establishing the truck company’s liability regarding hiring and training of the truck driver involved in your crash.
+The truth is that the vast majority of victims of truck accidents neglect the importance of establishing the truck company’s liability regarding hiring and training the truck driver involved in your crash.

 But what constitutes negligent hiring or training of truck drivers?
 When can you hold a truck company liable for inadequate recruiting?
 And why do trucking companies fail to exercise reasonable care when hiring drivers if they are aware that failure to do so may expose them to liability?
-These are the questions we asked our experienced truck accident attorney at Law Offices of Howard Craig Kornberg.
+These are the questions we asked our experienced truck accident attorney at the Law Offices of Howard Craig Kornberg.

 Let’s start with the last question.
 First and foremost, hiring truck drivers is not exactly a cheap endeavor.
 In order to hire a truck driver while complying with all federal and state regulations, a trucking company is expected to invest a sizeable amount of money.

-Our experience and knowledge lawyers are going to explain what really goes into the process of hiring truck drivers and what are the most common mistakes made by trucking companies that may expose them to liability in case of truck accidents in California:
+Our experience and knowledge lawyers are going to explain what really goes into the process of hiring truck drivers and what the most common mistakes made by trucking companies that may expose them to liability in case of truck accidents in California:

 Job applicants lie during job interviews.
 And the trucking industry is no exception.
 Failure to see through those layers of lies amounts to negligence on the part of the employer.